 Titan Student Union 201

 Associated Students Inc. is a nonprofit, auxiliary corporation and the recognized student government at Cal State Fullerton.
 ASI provides student engagement and development opportunities through leadership, volunteer and employment experiences.
 ASI provides campus community members with important social, cultural and recreational opportunities, as well as a wide range of programs and services.
 Every part-time or full-time student is a member of ASI through fees paid each semester.
-These fees are administered by ASI through the student-elected board of directors and executive staff, and provide for student governance, shared governance of the university, programming of student activities, funding of campus organizations and athletics, and the operation of the Titan Student Union, Student Recreation Center, Children’s Center, and CSUF Irvine Center’s Fitness Center and Lounge.
+These fees are administered by ASI through the student-elected board of directors and executive staff, and provide for student governance, shared governance of the university, programming of student activities, funding of campus organizations and athletics, and the operation of the Titan Student Union, Student Recreation Center, Children’s Center, and CSUF Irvine Center Fitness Center and Lounge.

-The ASI executive officers comprise an elected president and vice president, an appointed chief campus relations officer, chief communications officer and chief governmental officer.
+The ASI executive officers comprise an elected president and vice president, and an appointed chief campus relations officer, chief communications officer and chief governmental officer.
 The ASI executive officers represent students’ needs and interests to the CSUF administration, faculty, staff and campus community.
 They manage the day-to-day proceedings of student government and programs and initiate projects that benefit students.
 The executive officers report progress on strategic initiatives to the board of directors and advocate for students at all levels within the university and in external public forums.

 Board of Directors

-Titan Student Centers Governing Board
+Titan Student Centers Board of Trustees

 Titan Recreation/Student Recreation Center